Baltimore Mayor Catherine Pugh being investigated by City Board of Ethics: report

 Pugh, at a news conference last week, described the book deal with the university-based health care system as a "regrettable mistake," and apologized for "any lack of confidence or disappointment" citizens and colleagues may have felt.

-Baltimore's acting mayor, City Council President Jack Young, said on Tuesday said the city "is in good hands" until Pugh decides whether to return to office.
+Baltimore's acting mayor, City Council President Jack Young, said on Tuesday the city "is in good hands" until Pugh decides whether to return to office.
 He emphasized that he's only acting as a "placeholder" for the embattled mayor and plans to run for City Council president again.

 The Associated Press contributed to this report.